Neonatal Physician Assistant Residency Program

 As the resident becomes more proficient and progresses in training, the resident will care for his or her own patient load, which will increase in complexity and numbers.

 Following the initial six months of training in the residency program, PAs will move on to train at CHOP’s Level IV N/IICU to complete the year.
 The PA resident will begin rotations on nights and weekends with their preceptor.
-For the final three months of the program, the PA will function independently as a full member of the CHOP neonatology team.

 Two weeks of elective time is also included in the program.
 Residents can choose to focus on any specialty during this elective time, as long as the times and locations are available.